PLEASE NOTE: MY PRACTICE IS FULL AND I AM UNABLE TO TAKE ON NEW CLIENTS AT PRESENT.

 I am an integrative psychotherapist, drawing on existential, humanistic, and psychodynamic approaches.
 My experience as a therapist with the University of Cambridge Staff Counselling Centre, and my previous career in book publishing have given me a deep understanding of the particular challenges of academic and creative work.

 A guiding principle of my work is that everyone is different.
 We process thoughts and feelings differently, we all have different skillsets, desires and aversions.
 Therapists are all different, too, and the right fit is important.
-Send me a message or book an appointment through my website (www.therapywithkate.org) if you'd like to discuss how I can help.
+Get in touch if you'd like to discuss how we might work together.

 Training, qualifications & experience